bhurwitz33/be487-fall-2023/exercises/02_bash_scripting/02_02-writing-scripts.md

 > human-friendly media.
 We use it in examples because it is one of the
 > least complex text editors.
 However, because of this trait, it may
 > not be powerful enough or flexible enough for the work you need to do
-> after this workshop.
+> after this class.
 On Unix systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
 > [Vim](http://www.vim.org/) (both of which require more time to learn),
 > or a graphical editor such as